 In March 2016 the Bank announced that there would be higher minimum capital requirements for banks operating in the kingdom.
-The National Bank of Cambodia requires all locally-incorporated commercial banks (including foreign bank subsidiaries) to increase minimum capital to the equivalent of $75 million.23 Branches of parent banks with investment-grade ratings need capital of $50 million.
-The banks have two years to comply.
+The National Bank of Cambodia requires all locally-incorporated commercial banks (including foreign bank subsidiaries) to increase minimum capital to the equivalent of $75 million.40 Branches of parent banks with investment-grade ratings need capital of $50 million.
+The banks had two years to comply.
 In 2018, the National Bank of Cambodia confirmed that all banks had complied.41

-Loans in the microfinance sector totalled $2.9 billion at the end of 2015.
-Loans were made to 2 million borrowers; the average loan was $1,460.
+Loans in the microfinance sector totalled $3.16 billion by November 2016.51 Loans were made to 2 million borrowers; the average loan was $1,460.
 Microfinance deposits and lending both grew more than 40 percent in 201552 but by a much more modest 4.7 percent in 2016.53 Part of the apparent slowdown may be the result of the reclassification of Sathapana from MFI to commercial bank following its merger with Maruhan Japan bank.
 A prakas issued in March 2016 says that microfinance deposit-taking institutions must have a minimum registered capital of $30 million, and microfinance institutions a minimum capital of $1.5 million.
-The institutions must meet the requirements within two years.30
+The institutions must meet the requirements within two years.54

 The Cambodia Securities Exchange (CSX) was launched in July 2011 to facilitate flows of capital, investment, and reallocation of capital based on capital market mechanisms.
 The Securities and Exchange Commission of Cambodia (SECC) regulates the securities industry, while The Law on Government Securities 2008 and the Law on the Issuance and Trading of Non-Government Securities 2007 govern the operation of the CSX.58 From its creation to early 2019, listed companies had raised more than $120 million at the Exchange.59

 - 1. Ministry of Commerce.
 “Trade agreements.”
 Accessed 25 October 2015. www.moc.gov.kh/en-us/trade-agreements